EVADE-Bench: Multimodal Benchmark for Evaluating and Enhancing Evasive Content Detection: Introduction

-EVADE offers two evaluation tracks to assess both a model’s ability to quickly identify specific violations and its robustness when faced with comprehensive and strategically worded prompts.
-We conduct a comprehensive evaluation of 26 mainstream LLMs and VLMs on EVADE, analyzing their performance on this challenging and underexplored task.
+EVADE-Bench provides two evaluation tracks that assess complementary aspects of model competence: the ability to efficiently identify specific policy violations, and robustness when reasoning under complex, multi-rule policy contexts.
+We conduct a comprehensive evaluation of 26 mainstream LLMs and VLMs on EVADE-Bench and analyze their performance on this challenging task.

-\textbf{Our key contributions are as follows:} \begin{enumerate} \item We release \textbf{EVADE}, the first expert-curated, Chinese multimodal dataset tailored for evasive content detection in e-commerce.
-The benchmark features two evaluation tracks—Single-Violation and All-in-One—that probe distinct reasoning capabilities under varying policy contexts.
+\textbf{Our key contributions are as follows:} \begin{enumerate} \item We release EVADE-Bench, the first expert-curated Chinese multimodal dataset tailored for evasive content detection in e-commerce.
+The benchmark comprises two evaluation tracks, Single-Violation and All-in-One, which probe distinct reasoning capabilities under varying policy contexts.

-\item We show that clearer rule categorization significantly improves model consistency and reduces false predictions, highlighting the importance of benchmark design for reliable evaluation. \item We benchmark 26 open- and closed-source LLMs and VLMs, offering the first systematic baseline on this underexplored but high-impact problem. \end{enumerate}
+\item We demonstrate that clearer rule categorization significantly improves model prediction consistency and reduces false predictions, highlighting the critical role of benchmark design in enabling reliable evaluation.

+\item We establish systematic baselines by evaluating 26 open- and closed-source LLMs and VLMs, providing the first comprehensive reference for this underexplored yet high-impact problem.
+We further analyze the common error patterns of these models on EVADE-Bench, examine potential limitations of multimodal large models in this setting, and investigate the feasibility of multi-agent decomposition as a strategy for improving reasoning accuracy.